The Medina Triennial is a new contemporary art triennial—rooted in place, shaped by community, resonant with global ideas, and free for all.

 View of the Erie Canal in Medina, New York

 The Medina Triennial Hub launched in Fall 2025 as a space for collaboration and community engagement leading up to the 2026 Triennial.
 Located in the center of Medina, the Hub is a storefront that serves as both a public programming and residency site.
-Designed by Serweta Peck, the Hub combines workspace, program areas, a free art library, and adaptable gathering spaces.
-The inaugural residency season hosts artists Mary Mattingly and James Beckett.
-Mattingly’s Triennial commission, Floating Garden (2026)—a barge-based living artwork on the Erie Canal—began production this September with the participation of local residents and volunteers.
+Designed by the University at Buffalo's School of Architecture and Planning and Serweta Peck, the Hub combines workspace, program areas, a free art library, and adaptable gathering spaces.

 The Medina Triennial will act as a connective tissue—bridging artistic practices with rural knowledge, industrial history, and ecological futures.